zfcampus / zf-mvc-auth

 class Module { public function onBootstrap($e) { $app = $e->getApplication(); $events = $app->getEventManager(); $services = $app->getServiceManager(); $events->attach( 'authentication', function ($e) use ($services) { $listener = $services->get('ZF\MvcAuth\Authentication\DefaultAuthenticationListener') $adapter = $services->get('MyCustomAuthenticationAdapter'); $listener->attach($adapter); }, 1000 ); } }

-By returning nothing, the DefaultAuthenticationListener
+By returning nothing, the DefaultAuthenticationListener will continue to

 execute, but will now also have the new adapter attached.